 Confirm that customers have understood and accepted the new terms of sale or service

 It’s not enough to communicate with consumers.
 Financial firms should proceed to elicit feedback from them to ensure they understand what has been communicated and the implications of decisions they make.
-To comply with the CDC proposal, financial firms must receive direct feedback that consumers understand new terms of sale or service and can make decisions from a well-informed position.
+To comply with the consumer duty proposal, financial firms must receive direct feedback that consumers understand new terms of sale or service and can make decisions from a well-informed position.

 By monitoring all consumer interactions, firms can see for themselves if consumers are communicated in a way that is reasonably likely to be understood and that facilitates decision-making.
 If not, they can employ new strategies to ensure that they do.
 They can also evidence this fact to FCA with Aveni Detect.
 Firms can also see if mandatory statements are made to consumers so they can evidence that specific scripts created to boost customer understanding are adhered to.
 They can also provide evidence to regulators that the customer has understood by playing back recordings and transcripts showing the customer confirmed they understood what they were signing up for.

-The CDC proposals increase the risk of regulatory censure and personal risk of fines or prosecution of board members and directors if serious breaches are found, making it mandatory to improve consumer understanding and evidence it.
+The consumer duty proposals increase the risk of regulatory censure and personal risk of fines or prosecution of board members and directors if serious breaches are found, making it mandatory to improve consumer understanding and evidence it.
 Vetting consumer understanding and improving it where relevant should be an ongoing process for existing and new customers.
 This should, in fact, be a major process for financial firms because beyond being compliant with the FCA proposal, this will have a significant impact on consumer experience and create products and services that align with consumer needs.